liu-if-else/liu-if-else.github.io/_posts/2020-11-04-unity3d-audio-visualizer.md

             gridOverlay.mainColor = new Vector4(gridColor, 0.5f, 1f, 1f);
         }
     }
-    //inject spectrumDatas to the scale of the cubes void Spectrum2Cube(){
+    //inject spectrumData to the scale of the cubes void Spectrum2Cube(){
         thisAudioSource.GetSpectrumData(spectrumData, 0, FFTWindow.BlackmanHarris);
         for (int i = 0; i < 5461; i++)